 How can you check your credit report?

 You can check your credit report online using AnnualCreditReport.com.
 They allow you to check your credit reports from each of the three major bureaus (Experian, TransUnion, and Equifax) once a year.
-However, due to COVID-19, they are now allowing consumers to check their credit reports once a week for free until April.

 If you plan to apply for a new loan or credit card soon, it’s a good idea to check your credit report to make sure there are no surprises.
 When you check it, ensure all the information is up to date and correct.
 If you find any suspicious activity, this may be a sign of fraud or identity theft.
 In that case, contact the police to report the fraud and put a freeze on your credit accounts.

 If you struggle with paying off debt, ACCC can help.
 Schedule a free credit counseling session with us today!